darmbrust/weatherlink/README.md

 If you don't have java, grab the latest 11 version for your platform: https://adoptopenjdk.net/releases.html?variant=openjdk11&jvmVariant=hotspot

+You will want to use a x64 installer.
+It should work with either the JDK or JRE.

+For windows, the file name will be something like: OpenJDK11U-jre_x64_windows_hotspot_11.0.9.1_1.msi

 # First Run
 It should be able to auto-locate your WeatherLinkLive, so long as it is on the local network.